Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Methodology

 \subsubsection{Geographical context}

 As a case study, we selected a vast region in the Negev Desert, Israel, inhabited by \textasciitilde{100,000} Bedouins, an Arab minority group.
-The inhabitants of this region reside in 1,192 widely dispersed (Fig. \ref{study_area} A-B), unauthorized off-grid settlements—referred to as clusters—which are characterized by low socioeconomic status and severe energy deprivation \cite{teschner2024energy}.
-Until a decade and a half ago, energy production among this population relied primarily on expensive and polluting diesel-powered generators.
-However, since the early 2010s, the inhabitants have increasingly adopted PVs as an affordable and efficient solution for electricity supply \cite{shapira2021energy} (Fig. \ref{study_area} C-E).
-The Bedouin community settled in these clusters serves as an insightful litmus test for the broader question of RE technology adoption in off-grid marginalized populations for two reasons: \textit{First}, PV adoption in this community is not influenced by government subsidies or foreign donor agencies, allowing assessment of adoption as a process primarily driven by household-level characteristics and decisions, such as economic capacity, willingness to pay, or its ability to operate and maintain a technology that requires ongoing engagement.
-This enables analyzing an organic diffusion process determined by intrinsic motivations and barriers, free from top-down interventions. \textit{Second}, preliminary data have revealed a rapid PV adoption process, characterized by significant spatial variability.
-This local PV adoption growth aligns with global shifts toward solar energy in off-grid societies, with electricity capacity from PVs growing fourfold between 2014 and 2023 \cite{IRENA2024OffGrid}.
-Similarly, studies on off-grid societies reveal pronounced spatial heterogeneity in adoption rates, driven by various barriers, such as economic affordability, awareness, and infrastructure \cite{akter2021off}.
-These parallels underscore the relevance of the Bedouin case for understanding PV adoption processes in off-grid communities and for informing policy strategies aimed at promoting adoption in similar contexts.
+The inhabitants of this region reside in 1,192 widely dispersed (Fig. \ref{study_area} A-B), unauthorized off-grid settlements, referred to as clusters, which are characterized by low socioeconomic status and severe energy deprivation \cite{teschner2024energy}.
+Until a decade and a half ago, energy production in this population relied primarily on expensive and polluting diesel-powered generators.
+However, since the early 2010s, inhabitants of these clusters have increasingly adopted small-scale PV systems as a more affordable and efficient solution for electricity supply \cite{shapira2021energy} (Fig. \ref{study_area} C-E).
+This shift reflects broader global trends in off-grid communities, with total installed PV electricity capacity in off-grid communities worldwide growing fourfold between 2014 and 2023 \cite{IRENA2024OffGrid}.
+Preliminary data on the Bedouin off-grid communities indicate that their PV adoption process combines rapid growth with significant spatial variability, mirroring patterns also observed in other off-grid societies (e.g., \cite{aarakit2021adoption, akter2021off, saha2025empowering}.
+These parallels underscore the relevance of the Bedouin case as an insightful example for understanding PV adoption processes in off-grid marginalized communities and for informing policy strategies aimed at promoting adoption in similar contexts.